bbgdzxng1/cta608-in-vbi/README.md

 - You can't set the timings.
 - You can't pipe stuff in.
 It is a proof of concept.
 - You can't send the script an SCC file.
 It is _not_ an SCC convertor, processor or encoder.
 - This script does not deal with DTVCCs, MPEG-2 Picture User Data, H.264 SEI side data.
-It is for Line-21s.
-There are other tools, such a libcaption, for creating digital 608-compatibility-bytes.
+It is for analog line-21s.
+Analog line-21s predate digital storage and transmission such as DTVCCs, which were subsequent mechanisms & technologies to transmit those same bytes through MPEG headers.
+If you have found this repository looking for the inclusion of CTA-608 in MPEG Headers (aka 608-compatibility-bytes), see projects such as CC_MUX (DVD) and libcaption (DTVCC), referenced later in this file.

 ### Line-21 Placement in NTSC